-Athol Hospital MRI services are available five days-a-week, with all images read by the hospital's Board Certified Radiologists, and is accredited by the American College of Radiology.
+Athol Hospital MRI services are available Mondays, Tuesdays, Thursdays and Fridays, with all images read by the hospital's Board Certified Radiologists, and is accredited by the American College of Radiology.

 Mammography is a specific type of imaging that uses a low-dosex-ray system to examine breasts.
 A mammography exam, called a mammogram, is used to aid in the early detection and diagnosis of breast diseases in both men and women.

 Digital mammography, also called full-field digital mammography (FFDM), is a mammography system in which the x-ray film is replaced by solid-state detectors that convert x-rays into electrical signals.
 The electrical signals are used to produce images of the breast that can be seen on a computer screen or printed on special film similar to conventional mammograms.
 From the patient's point of view, having a digital mammogram is essentially the same as having a conventional film mammogram.